influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/tokens/create.md

 ---

-Use the [`influxctl token create` command](/influxdb/cloud-dedicated/reference/cli/influxctl/token/create/) to create a new token that grants access to databases in your InfluxDB Cloud Dedicated cluster.
+Use the [`influxctl token create` command](/influxdb/cloud-dedicated/reference/cli/influxctl/token/create/) to create a token that grants access to databases in your InfluxDB Cloud Dedicated cluster.

 1. If you haven't already, [download and install the `influxctl` CLI](/influxdb/cloud-dedicated/reference/cli/influxctl/#download-and-install-influxctl).
 2. Run the `influxctl token create` command and provide the following: